lune-climate/lune-docs/docs/src/guides/one-percent-contribution-towards-carbon-removal.md

 # 1% contribution towards carbon removal

-## What are the benefits?
-[should this belong to the guide?]

-## Who would benefit from implementing this feature?
-[should this belong to the guide?]

 ## Pre-requisites
-* Please ensure have access to [Lune’s dashboard](https://dashboard.lune.co/).
+* Please ensure you have access to [Lune’s dashboard](https://dashboard.lune.co/).
-* Check that you have happy with your [default Bundle Selection](https://dashboard.lune.co/settings/bundle-selection).
+* Check that you are happy with your [default Bundle Selection](https://dashboard.lune.co/settings/bundle-selection).
 Orders are going to be placed according to your default Bundle Selection ratios.

 <br />